A while ago now I went up the CN Tower with some extended family. It has many great assets, and today I am reviewing the 360 Restaurant.

 I tried the two sides to the dessert alone first, then together.
 The pudding wasn’t very sticky, which disappointed me, just seemingly very sweet.
 The ice cream was okay, but did taste as if it had come from a tub.
 I’m fine with that, but some might not be.
 Then I tried them together, and the texture improved somewhat and the hot and cold temperatures worked well, but the taste just wasn’t there for me.
 As I sat and looked around at the unrivalled views, I forgot about the mediocre dessert and realised what a great place to eat this is.

 Overall, it’s worth a visit for the views and the first two courses, but get your pudding from Ben and Jerry’s at home.
-As a thrifty traveller it’s rare that I say something this expensive is worth it, but as a whole experience it really is.
+As a thrifty traveller it’s rare that I say something this expensive is worth it, but as a whole experience this probably is.

 Cost: Around $100CAD per person